 Spring is the perfect time to hit the streets of Prague and discover these ancient buildings.
-Not only will you dodge the crowd, but you won’t have to cut your day short because of the sweltering heat.
+Not only will you dodge the crowd, but you won't have to cut your day short because of the sweltering heat.
 Spring is also the time when the city hosts Night of Churches.
-A fantastic evening where over 70 churches from Old Town, New Town and the rest of the central neighborhoods open their doors free of charge.
+A fantastic evening where over 70 churches from Old Town, New Town and the rest of the central neighbourhoods open their doors free of charge.
 These gorgeous churches are definitely enough to fill up your itinerary of places to visit in Prague in 2 days!
 The Night of Churches is an excellent opportunity to see some of the oldest architectural masterpieces up close and in a magical setting.

 4. Visit the famous Prague Castle without the crowds